22 JUN 2021

 Nick Lawson: It really is an incredible campaign and I’m not surprised by how successful it’s been.
 Have there been any more campaigns that focus on the desire to help?

 Jennifer Warren: Yes, there has.
 This SuperBowl campaign led to the development of a second campaign called Empathy at Work, which supports people who have been disproportionately impacted by the pandemic.
 For example, 5.3 million women in the US lost or left their jobs last year.
 So, during women’s history month, we wanted to raise awareness to the world that Work Needs Women.
 Just this month, we launched an effort in support of Pride, where we celebrated allyship and showed support to the LGBTQ+ community.
 We went to great lengths to maintain authentic choices throughout the ad, including our selection of our principal talent.
-We worked closely with River Gallo (who also uses they/them pronouns) on several key details, like the wardrobe choices that these people would actually wear in an interview.
+We worked closely with River Gallo (who also uses they/them pronouns) on several key details, like wardrobe choices for an interview.
 We have plans in place for the remainder of the year to continue the messaging.

 Nick Lawson: This all comes back to something I’m very passionate about, which is authenticity.
 How do you ensure your strategy is reflective of that?